 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Insurance jargon can be confusing, leading to misconceptions — which your employees want to avoid when it comes to something as important as life insurance.
+Insurance jargon can be confusing and can lead to misconceptions that your employees need to avoid when it comes to something as important as life insurance.

-In a way, guaranteed-issue life insurance and underwriting are two sides of the same coin—connected but opposite.
+In a way, both underwritten and guaranteed-issue life insurance plans are two sides of the same coin — connected but opposite.

 Underwriting is the other side of the coin.
-This is how insurance companies evaluate their risk, whether for life insurance, health insurance, home, auto or anything else.
+This is how insurance companies evaluate their risk, whether for life insurance, health insurance, home or auto insurance.
 It helps them decide whether taking a chance on providing coverage to a specific person or business is likely to be profitable.
-To make this calculation, an underwriter looks at all of the information provided by an insurance agent or broker, often including the would-be policyholder’s credit rating, and evaluates whether the company is willing to take the gamble.
-If it is, the underwriter sets the insurance premium that will be charged in exchange for the company taking on this risk.2
+To make this calculation, an underwriter looks at all of the information provided by an insurance agent or broker, often including the applicant's credit rating, and evaluates whether the company is willing to take the gamble.
+If it is, the underwriter sets the insurance premiums that will be charged based on the determined risk for the insurance company.2

 How guaranteed issue affects you and your employees

-Under the Affordable Care Act, all health insurance policies with effective dates of January 2014 and later must be sold on a guaranteed-issue basis.
+Under the Affordable Care Act, all health insurance policies with effective dates of January 2014 and later must be sold on a guaranteed issue basis.
 Gone are the days when health insurers could base eligibility for coverage on an applicant’s medical history.
 Further, preexisting conditions can no longer be excluded from new plans.
-And the ACA doesn’t just help individuals — it helps employers too, as it allows more flexibility in how large group coverage rates are determined.1 But the ACA relates to health insurance.
+And the ACA doesn’t just help individuals — it helps employers too, as it allows more flexibility in how large group coverage rates are determined.
+Large group coverage does not have to follow the modified community rating rules that apply to small group and individual plans.1 But the ACA relates to health insurance.
 Life insurance is another ballgame.

 Life insurance is not required to be guaranteed-issue.
 As a result, guaranteed-issue life insurance is typically purchased by people who don’t qualify for other life insurance policies — which makes sense, considering its pros and cons.

-On the pros side, guaranteed-issue life insurance is easy to apply for, with no mandatory medical exam and no health screening questions.
-Cons include lower coverage amounts compared with underwritten policies, and the fact that beneficiaries won’t receive the full death benefit if the policyholder dies within two to three years of buying the policy (unless it’s an accidental death).
+On the pros side, guaranteed-issue life insurance is often easier to apply for, with no mandatory medical exam and no health screening questions.
+Cons include lower coverage amounts compared with underwritten policies, and the fact that beneficiaries won’t receive the full death benefit if the policyholder dies within two to three years of buying the policy (unless it is an accidental death).
 Additionally, relative to other types of life insurance, prices can be high for the amount of coverage they provide.4

-For example, if a 70-year-old woman bought a guaranteed-life insurance policy with $20,000 in coverage, she’d pay about $18,700 over 10 years.
-If she got a whole life insurance policy for the same coverage amount, she’d pay only about $12,400 over 10 years.4
+For example, if a 70-year-old woman bought a guaranteed-issue life insurance policy with $20,000 in coverage, she could pay an average of $18,435 over 10 years.
+If she purchased a whole life insurance policy for the same coverage amount, the cost would only be about $12,900 over 10 years.4

 The impact of insurance underwriting